Genevieve: Early life

 Genevieve was born c.
-419 or 422 in Nanterre, France, a small village almost 7 km west of Paris, to Severus and Gerontia, who were of German or possibly Frankish origins.
+419 or 422 in Nanterre, near Paris, to Severus, a Romanized Frank working as a civil magistrate for the Empire, and his wife Geroncia.
 A candle is one of her most common attributes; she is sometimes depicted with the devil, who is said to have blown out her candle when she prayed at night.

 Genevieve appears in the Martyrology of Jerome; her vita appeared many centuries after her death, although hagiographer Donald Attwater states that her vita claims to be written by a contemporary of Genevieve and "Its authenticity and value are the subject of much discussion".
 According to historian Moshe Sluhovsky, the Vita of Sainte Geneviève was written shortly after her death, in the late 500s and was based upon the vita of Martin of Tours.
 In 1310, the first French edition of her vita was published; in 1367, the first French translation was published.
 As David Farmer states, "little can be known about her with certainty, but her cult has flourished on civil and national pride".

 Even though popular tradition represents Genevieve's parents as poor peasants, their names, which were common amongst the Gallo-Roman aristocracy, are considered evidence that she was born into the Gallic upper class.
 She was recognised for her religious devotion from an early age.
 When Genevieve was seven years old (c.
 429), Germanus of Auxerre and Lupus of Troyes stopped at Nanterre on their way to Britain from Gaul to put an end to the Pelagian heresy.
-Germanus saw Genevieve in a crowd of villagers who gathered to meet and obtain Germanus' and Lupus' blessing and observed her thoughtfulness and piety.
+Germanus saw Genevieve in a crowd of villagers who gathered to meet and obtain Germanus's and Lupus's blessing and observed her thoughtfulness and piety.
 After speaking to her and encouraging her "to persevere in the path of virtue", Germanus interviewed her parents and told them that she would "be great before the face of the Lord" and that by her example, lead and teach many consecrated virgins.
 As Sluhovsky states, "Miracles marking the young girl as a bride of Christ followed".
 Genevieve told Germanus that she wanted to follow God; according to her vita, Germanus confirmed her desire to become a consecrated virgin, plucked a coin from the ground, and instructed her to have a necklace made from it to remind her about their meeting.